What do we mean by 'state'?

 Electrical conductivity

-Electrical conductivity, which measures how well water conducts electricity, is reported in units of microSiemens per centimetre (μS/cm).
-It is closely related to the total concentration of salts dissolved in the water, and it provides a useful, inexpensive indicator of changes in groundwater quality over time.
-There are no environmental or health thresholds for electrical conductivity in groundwater.
-LAWA separates electrical conductivity values into four ranges:
+Electrical conductivity measures how well water conducts electricity, and is reported in units of microSiemens per centimetre (μS/cm).
+It is closely related to the total concentration of salts dissolved in the water, and it provides a useful, inexpensive indicator of groundwater quality changes.
+There are no environmental or health thresholds for electrical conductivity in groundwater, so LAWA uses four ranges:

 More information about electrical conductivity is available in this factsheet.

-LAWA groups nitrate-nitrogen concentrations based on the Maximum Acceptable Value (MAV) in the Drinking Water Standards for New Zealand (11.3 mg/L) and half the MAV (5.65 mg/L).
+Nitrate nitrogen thresholds are based on the Maximum Acceptable Value (MAV) for drinking water (11.3 mg/L) and half the MAV (5.65 mg/L) - see the Drinking Water Standards for New Zealand.
 It also defines a lower threshold of 1 mg/L based on the distribution of the data.
-Of the wells with median concentrations less than 5.65 mg/L, roughly half have median concentrations less than 1 mg/L, and half have median concentrations between 1 and 5.65 mg/L.
+Of the wells with median concentrations less than 5.65 mg/L, around half have median concentrations less than 1 mg/L, and half have median concentrations between 1 and 5.65 mg/L.